Discover the global trends behind the UK’s volatile fuel prices

 Oil prices rise and fall like a barometer linked to the world economy.
 If demand for fuel falls – during a recession for example – the price of oil usually does too.
 On top of this, oil-producing nations sometimes ramp up or hold back production to manipulate prices.

 It’s a complex business and even industry experts have trouble predicting the next trends.
 Over recent years volatile prices have forced many businesses to put their fleet fuel costs under severe scrutiny.
 Many have implemented cost-saving schemes as prices have risen, including driver training and more fuel-efficient vehicles.

 Recent fuel price trends have seen diesel dip under the price of petrol because of a major shift in the global demand.
 Current industry predictions appear to be for production to continue to surpass demand, so the outlook for prices appears to be good.
 But sudden international events, like wars or natural disasters, can quickly skew any forecasts.

 How do price changes affect Allstar customers?
 Different types of Allstar cards have different price implications.
-Discount cards, like the Allstar One card, gives a set reduction on pump prices.
+The Allstar Classic Card charges businesses the pump price while the discount cards, like the Allstar One card, gives a set reduction on pump prices.